matthewepler/ggdb/README.md

 * send for review to at least 3 designers and 5 fans

-* what to do if they're filling out a location and it doesn't exist yet...

 # NICE TO HAVE'S
 * Wiki, image, video preview popups before click-through to link